-Article 46.
-To see if the Town will vote to amend Article IV, Section 1, of the Town By-laws by striking out the word "seven" and substituting therefor the word "nine" and to amend Article IV, Section 2, by striking the first sentence and substituting therefor the sentence, "The Moderator shall, at the Annual Town Meeting appoint sufficient members to the Finance Committee for such terms of office as will result in a total membership of nine, with the terms of three (3) of the total membership expiring each year".
+To see if the Town will vote to amend ARTICLE IV, SECTION 1, of the Town By-laws by striking out the word "seven" and substituting therefor the word "nine", and to amend ARTICLE IV, SECTION 2, by striking the first sentence and substituting therefor the sentence, "The Moderator shall, at the Annual Town Meeting appoint sufficient members to the Finance Committee for such terms of office as will result in a total membership of nine, with the terms of three (3) of the total membership expiring each year".
+Pass any vote or take any action relative thereto.
+Submitted by the Finance Committee.